""

 The Integrative Biology Graduate Program provides training in the following broad subject areas: cellular and molecular biology, developmental biology, neuroscience, physiology, ecology, evolution, and animal behavior.
 There is great flexibility in our graduate program to serve the diverse scholarly interests and cultures in the Department of Integrative Biology.
 Each student’s course of study is tailored to his or her individual interests, career goals, and needs, and we admit students with diverse academic backgrounds.
 The path taken by a student results from a deliberative process that involves discussions between the student and the student’s advisor and advisory committee.

-The faculty, students and staff in the Integrative Biology Graduate Program are committed to supporting a diverse, equitable, and inclusive workplace.
+The faculty, students, and staff in the Integrative Biology Graduate Program are committed to supporting a diverse, equitable, and inclusive workplace.
 We believe that each person’s identity, background, ethnicity, race, sexual orientation, beliefs, and other experiences fuel the creativity and innovation that are central to scientific discovery.
-In our program we also require a diversity statement in your application.

 Joint Degree